Granville, New South Wales: Road

-Parramatta Road has always been an important thoroughfare for Sydney from its earliest days.
+Parramatta Road has always been an important thoroughfare for Sydney from its earliest days, when it was known as "Dog Trap Road," due to the outside of using small wheeled buggies - similar sleds - pulled by dogs at that time.
 From Parramatta the major western road for the state is the Great Western Highway.

 The M4 Western Motorway, running parallel to the Great Western Highway has taken much of the traffic away from these roads, with entrance and exit ramps close to Parramatta.

 Education

 Granville has a major college of Technical and Further Education, which is part of the South Western Sydney Institute of TAFE.
 Schools include Granville Boys High School which was founded in 1926, Delany College, Granville Public School, Granville East Public School, Blaxcell Street Public School and Holy Family Catholic School.
 The suburb is also home to a Cumberland Council branch library.

 Culture

-Entertainment

-The suburb boasts four pubs.
-The Royal Hotel and the Granville Hotel are located south and north of the railway line respectively.
-The Rosehill Hotel is located on the northern side of Parramatta Road and the Vauxhall Inn is on the same street on the western edge of Granville on the corner of Woodville Road.
-Granville is also home to a sub-branch club of the RSL, known as Granville Diggers.
-Attractions include live music, bingo, karaoke etc.

 Sport

 Granville has an Olympic size pool and a football facility.
 Historic Garside Park is home to State Super League and Super Youth League club, Granville Rage.

 Sydney Speedway is a 460 m dirt track speedway which opened in 1977 at the old Granville Showground as the Parramatta Speedway.
 The clay surface caters mainly to Sprintcars and has been home to some of Australia's greatest drivers including ten times Australian Sprintcar Champion Garry Rush, and multiple title holders George Tatnell, his son Brooke Tatnell, and Max Dumesny.
 The speedway is also the only venue not in North or Central America to host a round of the famous World of Outlaws sprintcar series.

 Granville Magpies Soccer Club entered the Sydney competition in the early 1880s and has continued to compete with distinction until the early 2000s.
 The club originally played matches at a paddock behind Hudson Brothers' Works in Clyde before relocating to Macarthur Park, known nowadays as F.S.
 Garside Park.